 If you have a sensitive scalp we simply can’t recommend this shampoo highly enough.

 We’re finding Piroctone Olamine is becoming ever more popular in newer dandruff shampoos.
 And for good reason too.
 Studies show that Piroctone Olamine is extremely effective at clearing dandruff caused by seb derm [3] while another shows a 1% formula of piroctone olamine [4] is effective in reducing oiliness of your scalp, increasing hair thickness and reducing hair shedding.
-Great new for scalps prone to seb derm or excessive dryness.
+Great news for scalps prone to seb derm or excessive dryness.

 As an added bonus, it also contains Sorbitol.
 Sorbitol is a humectant ie an ingredient that attracts water to itself.
-When such an ingredient is near your scalp, skin can be hydrated and soothed.
+When such an ingredient is near your scalp, your skin can be hydrated and soothed.
 Great news for dry scalp sufferers.
 It’s also an ingredient used to break down biofilms.
 Biofilms accumulate at a molecular level and build up a resistance to antifungal ingredients [5].
 They may just be the reason why your dandruff shampoo has stopped working.

-In an ever crowded market, Sebclair shampoo really does stand out of the anti-dandruff crowd.
+In an ever-crowded market, Sebclair shampoo really does stand out of the anti-dandruff crowd.

 Dead Sea Spa MAGIK Mineral Shampoo is a combination shampoo containing both salicylic acid and zinc pyrithione.
 Both active ingredients are FDA approved for treating dandruff caused by scalp psoriasis and seborrheic dermatitis.